-Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a
+Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.

-Discussion: A system that contains targets MUST support discovery sessions on each of its iSCSI IP address-port pairs, and MUST support the SendTargets command on the discovery session.
-A target MUST return all path information (IP address-port pairs and portal group tags) for the targets for which the requesting initiator is authorized.
-A SendTargets command consists of a single Text request PDU.
+"A system that contains targets MUST support discovery sessions on each of its iSCSI IP address-port pairs, and MUST support the SendTargets command on the discovery session.
+In a Discovery session, a target MUST return all path information (IP address-port pairs and Target Portal Group Tags) for the targets on the Network Entity that the requesting initiator is authorized to access."

+"A SendTargets command consists of a single Text request PDU.
 This PDU contains exactly one text key and value.
 The text key MUST be SendTargets.
-The expected response depends upon the value, as well as whether the session is a discovery or operational session.
-The value may be All.
-This means the initiator is requesting that information on all relevant targets known to the implementation be returned.
-This value MUST be supported on a discovery session, and MUST NOT be supported on an operational session.
-The response to this command is a text response that contains a list of zero or more targets and, optionally, their addresses.
+The expected response depends upon the value, as well as whether the session is a discovery or operational session."

+For a value of All: "The initiator is requesting that information on all relevant targets known to the implementation be returned.
+This value MUST be supported on a Discovery session, and MUST NOT be supported on an operational session."

+"The response to this command is a Text Response that contains a list of zero or more targets and, optionally, their addresses.
 Each target is returned as a target record.
 A target record begins with the TargetName text key, followed by a list of TargetAddress text keys, and bounded by the end of the text response or the next TargetName key, which begins a new record.
-No text keys other than TargetName and TargetAddress are permitted within a SendTargets response.
+No text keys other than TargetName and TargetAddress are permitted within a SendTargets response."